varocarbas/FlexibleParser/all_readme/DateParser.md

                 DateTimeParts.Day, DateTimeParts.Month, DateTimeParts.Year
             }
         ),
         0m
     );

-    //dateP.Value has always the same date than DateTime.ParseExact("04-05-2017", "dd-MM-yyyy", System.Globalization.CultureInfo.CurrentCulture) and the current time.
+    //dateP.Value has always the same date than DateTime.ParseExact("04-05-2017", "dd-MM-yyyy", CultureInfo.CurrentCulture)
+    //and the current time.
     //Note that DateTime.ParseExact requires specific arguments to deal with each input string.
 }

-//The date of dateP.Value has been converted into 05/05/2017, the first Friday after 04/05/2017. dateP.Week = DayOfWeek.Friday;
+//The date of dateP.Value has become 05/05/2017, the first Friday after 04/05/2017. dateP.Week = DayOfWeek.Friday;

 //The time of dateP.Value is now 3 hours later, the lag between the new offset and the original one.